-Also, you should know that there are 2 types of fats in food: the good fats (unsaturated) and the bad fats (saturated).
+Also, you should know that there are two types of fats in food: good fats (unsaturated) and bad fats (saturated).

-They present in processed junk foods, fast food and animal protein rich in fats.
+They are present in processed junk foods, fast food, and animal protein rich in fats.

-The good Fats (Unsaturated fats): these fats are actually protective for your body as it can improve your heart health and reduce inflammation in the body.
+The good Fats (Unsaturated fats): these fats are protective for your body as they can improve your heart health and reduce inflammation in the body.

 Unsaturated fats are present in: